spinnaker/spinnaker/testing/citest/README.md

 -----|------------
-gce_project | The Google Cloud Project *running spinnaker* is used to locate spinnaker on GCE. gce_instance | The name of the Google Cloud Instance that the instance is running on. gce_zone | The name of the Google Cloud Platform zone the instanve is in. gce_ssh_passphrase_file | The path to the passphrase file for tunneling.
+gce_project | The Google Cloud Project *running spinnaker* is used to locate spinnaker on GCE. gce_instance | The name of the Google Cloud Instance that the instance is running on. gce_zone | The name of the Google Cloud Platform zone the instance is in. gce_ssh_passphrase_file | The path to the passphrase file for tunneling.
 Alternatively, you can run something like ssh-agent.